dozmus/csar/design-docs/Interim Report & Risk Assessment.md

 # Work Plan
-TODO write: summary of progress so far (2 A4 max), revised work plan for semester 2 (2 A4 max)
+TODO write: summary of progress so far (2 A4 max), revised work plan for semester 2 (2 A4 max) The work completed so far can be seen in full in the Github [commits](https://github.research.its.qmul.ac.uk/ec15116/csar/commits/master).
+A concise description is that: the command-line interface, csar query language parsing, Java code parsing, and search (partially) are completed.

 # Interim Report
 TODO write: chapter structure, chapters: bg materials, references, reqs, design so far